Floorp-Projects/Floorp/testing/marionette/harness/docs/basics.rst

    assert iframe == client.get_active_frame()

 Finally Marionette can switch between `chrome` and `content` scope.
-Chrome is a privileged scope where you can access things like the Firefox UI itself or the system app in Firefox OS.
-Content scope is where things like webpages or normal Firefox OS apps live.
+Chrome is a privileged scope where you can access things like the Firefox UI itself.
+Content scope is where things like webpages live.
 You can switch between `chrome` and `content` using the :func:`~Marionette.set_context` and :func:`~Marionette.using_context` functions:

 .. parsed-literal::
    client.set_context(client.CONTEXT_CONTENT)